-The latter device connects to a Hue Bridge and includes 4 HDMI inputs on which you plug your game console, streaming device, optical media player, etc. It is worth noting that the Sync Box cannot receive signals from your TV apps — so if you use Netflix, Prime Video, or other services you will need to use the app on the external device to use the Hue lights feature.
+The latter device connects to a Hue Bridge and includes 4 HDMI inputs into which you plug your game console, streaming device, optical media player, etc. It is worth noting that the Sync Box cannot receive signals from your TV apps—so if you use Netflix, Prime Video, or other services you will need to use the app on the external device to use the Hue lights feature.

-Another limitation for the Hue HDMI Sync Box is that it is limited to HDMI 2.0, so it is not compatible with 4K120 contents — basically next-gen games.
+Another limitation of the Hue HDMI Sync Box is that it is limited to HDMI 2.0, so it is not compatible with 4K120 contents—basically next-gen games.
 The alternative, in that case, is to go straight for a Philips TV with Ambilight, but the TV sets don’t integrate with the Hue ecosystem.

 No. Signify is a Philips spin-off, formerly its lighting division, when the Dutch company decided to focus on medical technology.
 Signify is also based in the Netherlands, and licenses the Philips brand for its Hue product line, similar to how Hong Kong’s TPV manufactures and sells Philips TVs in Europe, Latin America, and some Asian countries.